Wayne Hightower: Legacy and playing style

 As a player, Hightower was not a high percentage shooter.
 His speed and defense were considered the strongest parts of his game.
 Billings Gazette sports editor Norm Clarke called Hightower "one of the best defensive performers in the ABA".
 Hightower was named to the 1969 ABA All-Star Game as a coaches selection.
 Western Division head coach Alex Hannum told the Associated Press, "The writers and broadcasters go with the glamor boys.
 There's nothing wrong with that, but I added Hightower to help us win the game. [...]
 He has a great ability to play defense.
 He is big enough to guard a big man and still agile enough to handle a good size guard."
-Hightower's head coach with the Utah Stars, Bill Sherman, praised Hightower's ability to the Deseret News in 1970.
+Hightower's head coach with the Utah Stars, Bill Sharman, praised Hightower's ability to the Deseret News in 1970.
 He told the publication, "[Hightower] can play anywhere with his speed and I'm not scared to use him as a guard on defense.
 I can even use him sometimes as a relief for Zelmo Beaty at center and he can also bring the ball down with another guard."

 Throughout his NBA and ABA career, Hightower was nicknamed "Spain", which referred to his stint with Real Madrid.
 In 1968, Real Madrid head coach Pedro Ferrándiz said Hightower was his team's greatest all-time player.
 Ferrándiz said that if Hightower had stayed with his team, he would have been one of the greatest all-time players in Spanish basketball.
 In 2019, Real Madrid president Florentino Pérez called Hightower "legendary".
 During the NBA's 50^{th} anniversary in 1997, the Golden State Warriors honored Hightower as one of their "50 years, 50 stars" members, their take on the 50 Greatest Players in NBA History.
 Hightower's tall and slender frame was described as "stringbean-ish" by Detroit Free Press writer Jack Saylor.